Skip to content

 Traditional BPAs are the simpler version.
 They’re governed by FAR Part 13, which covers simplified acquisition procedures.
 Any agency can establish a Traditional BPA directly with a commercial supplier.
 You don’t need a GSA Schedule.

-The key limitation: individual call orders under a Traditional BPA are capped at the Simplified Acquisition Threshold (SAT), which is $350,000 as of October 1, 2025, per FAC 2025-06.
-For commercial products and services, the ceiling is higher at $9 million under FAR 13.500.
+Individual call orders placed under a Traditional BPA are generally processed under simplified acquisition procedures, meaning the default per-order ceiling is the Simplified Acquisition Threshold (SAT) of $350,000 as of October 1, 2025, per FAC 2025-06.
+For commercial products and services, the ceiling is higher: up to $9 million under FAR 13.500, and up to $15 million for acquisitions meeting the criteria of FAR 13.500(c).
+The $350,000 figure is the default, not the absolute ceiling for all Traditional BPAs.

 Traditional BPAs work well for small, local, or niche suppliers selling commercial goods and services.
 If you run a janitorial company near a military base, or you sell specialized equipment that a local federal office orders quarterly, this is your path.